Snater/CLNDR2/README.md

 items: ClndrItem[] | ClndrItem[][]

 // A Date object representing the current month.
 This is an convenience
-// parameter euqal to interval[0].
+// parameter euqal to interval.start.
 month: Date

 // An array of Date objects representing the months of the current page,